admkopec/LSFileWrapper/README.md

 let wrapper = directoryWrapper.wrapper(with: "hello.txt")
 ```

-To get all first-degree child wrappers from a directory wrapper call `-fileWrappersInPath`, this will also traverse all children based on supplied path.
+To get all first-degree child wrappers from a directory wrapper call `-fileWrappersInPath`, named `wrappers(in:)` in Swift, this will also traverse all children based on supplied path.
 ```objective-c
 LSFileWrapper* directoryWrapper;